$135.00 Price including tax

 A team of papyrologists from Finland conserved these sixth century texts from 1994 to 1995 at ACOR in Amman as part of a major effort headed by Jaakko Frösén.
 The original fragments were placed on Japanese rice paper and sandwiched between glass plates so that they could be preserved and examined for study.
 Some scrolls are written on both sides (and they could not be mounted on paper) but most are single-sided.
 As noted, many texts have been translated and published in The Petra Papyri series (Amman: ACOR) by scholars from Finland and the University of Michigan.
 Some documents are exhibited at the Jordan Museum in Amman.

-The Petra Papyri, Volume V, coming soon to complete the set.
+The Petra Papyri, Volume V, edited by A. Arjava, J. Frösén, and J. Kaimio (2018).
+The final publication of the Petra Papyri Series.
 Hardbound.
 Primary document Greek language papyrus texts from the sixth century A.D. that were discovered in carbonized condition in Petra in 1993.
-Scholarship on the Petra Papyri is ongoing.